gollumeo/executorboard/README.md

 # ExecutorBoard

-A private, structured “executor board” for keeping estate communication clear, consistent, and calm.

-When an estate is in progress, families and professionals need updates—but email threads, scattered documents, and informal messages quickly turn into confusion, delays, and unnecessary conflict.
-ExecutorBoard is designed to give the executor a single place to share meaningful updates, manage access, and keep everyone aligned.
+ExecutorBoard is a private, structured workspace that maintains order and clarity in estate communication.
+It exists to provide a stable reference when communication is under pressure, without replacing legal counsel or making decisions.

-## Who it’s for
+## Who it serves
-- Executors who want a simple way to keep heirs informed.
+- Executors responsible for keeping heirs informed.
-- Attorneys and firms who want clearer, safer client communication.
+- Attorneys and estate professionals who need consistent, controlled communication with clients.
-- Families who want fewer surprises and a clearer picture of progress.

-## What it helps you achieve
+## What it provides
-- Reduce back-and-forth by centralizing updates in one place.
+- A single reference point for updates, documents, and decisions.
-- Keep access intentional: invite the right people, revoke when needed.
+- Explicit access control: invite the right people, revoke when needed.
-- Maintain a clear timeline of what happened and what’s next.
-- Share progress without oversharing—communication stays structured and purposeful.
+- A structured record of progress and next steps.
+- Communication that stays deliberate, not reactive.

+## What it is not
+- Not legal advice or a substitute for counsel.
+- Not an automated decision system.
+- Not a mass messaging tool.

-## How it works (high level)
+## How it is used (high level)
-- Create an estate board.
+- Create an estate workspace.
-- Invite participants (heirs, co-executors, attorneys) to view updates.
+- Invite participants to view updates.
-- Post structured updates as the administration progresses.
+- Publish structured updates as administration progresses.
-- Close the board when the estate is complete.
+- Close the workspace when the estate is complete.

-## Project status
+## Status
-ExecutorBoard is under active development.
-The landing site exists and the backend foundation is in place, but public API endpoints and production hardening are still in progress.
+ExecutorBoard is in private beta.
+The landing site exists and the backend foundation is in progress; public API endpoints and production hardening are not yet complete.

 ## For contributors
 Developer-oriented repository and setup notes live in `docs/DEVELOPMENT.md`.